BZoennchen/supercollider-book/_sources/chapters/supercollider/pattern.md

 ```

 Why are patterns useful?
-Well, they can be combined and they can be manipulated by all regular math functions if they return numbers.
+Well, they can be combined, and all regular math functions can manipulate them if they return numbers.
-In the above example, we multiply the ``Pseq``-pattern by 10 (which by calling ``asStream`` returns a ``BinaryOpStream``).
+In the above example, we multiply the ``Pseq``-pattern by 10 (calling ``asStream`` returns a ``BinaryOpStream``).
-They are really powerful to build complex ``Streams``.
+Patterns are compelling for building complex ``Streams``.
 Therefore, they offer us a very comfortable way of building melodies without dealing with threads directly.
-The ``Pattern`` library abstracts the task of thread creation, synchronization, joining, termination and clean up away.
+The pattern library abstracts the task of thread creation, synchronization, joining, termination, and clean up away.

+Let us look at the following example.
+Instead of using a pattern, we create an infinite loop.
+Within the loop, we play a random midi note and sleep for ``0.2`` seconds.

 ```isc
 // playing sound without using any pattern or stream